Jackie-2000/Jackie-2000.github.io/_pages/about.md

 Research Interests
 ------
 I work on multimodal LLMs.
-My research interests focus on trustworthy AI models and AI for healthcare.
+My research interests focus on reasoning, trustworthy AI models, and AI for healthcare.
 Please don't hesitate to email me if you are interested in this area.
-I will be happy to talk with you ;)
+I will be happy to chat ;)

 News
 ------